bazzdream/Laravel-5-Foundation-5-Starter/readme.md

 ## Recommendations
 I recommend that you use Gulp to compile and minify your assets.
 See the /gulpfile.js for a demo.
+Also i recommend that you use Vagrant in VMWare or VirtualBox with Laravels [Homestead](http://laravel.com/docs/5.0/homestead) to get a modern, nice and working dev environment.

 -----